Website Management and Its Importance for Businesses Explained

 • The messaging doesn’t provide a clear picture of what you are offering

-Certain online tools, such as Unbounce, VWO Landing Page Analyzer and AdWordsRobot can provide you with reports on strategies you can use for website optimization to increase conversions, check all landing pages associated with your online campaigns and generate reports on your pages’ relevance, goal focus and other criteria.
+Several online tools, such as Unbounce, VWO Landing Page Analyzer, and AdWordsRobot can help optimize your website to increase conversions.
+These tools provide reports on strategies to improve your site, analyze all landing pages associated with your online campaigns, and evaluate your pages based on relevance, goal focus, and other criteria.

 8. Check Your Site’s Performance on All Devices

-Any of these changes may affect the way your website looks or performs on a particular device or browser.
-And that, as you can imagine, may lead to negative UX and poor perception of your business.
+These changes may affect the way your website looks or performs on a particular device or browser.
+And that, as you can imagine, may lead to negative UX and perception of your business.

-Therefore, it is important to perform regular checks on your website on multiple devices in order to maintain good performance metrics for all your users.
-To do this, you can use tools such as Katalon, Renorex, LambdaTest, TestComplete or CrossBrowserTesting.
+Therefore, it is important to regularly test your website on multiple devices to ensure optimal performance for all users.
+You can use tools such as Katalon, LambdaTest, or TestComplete.

 9. Check Your Analytics

-Clickthrough rates, visitors’ location, bounce rates, daily traffic volume, dwell times...all of these are contained in your website’s analytics section and provide an insight on how your website is performing.
+Metrics like click-through rates, visitors’ location, bounce rates, daily traffic volume, and dwell times are all available in your website’s analytics section.
+These provide an insight into how your website is performing and highlight areas for improvement.

-Other than the ever-present Google Analytics that is everyone’s number one Analytics service, you can also make use of tools such as Domo, Zoho Analytics, Google Data Studio and others to get more data on your website’s performance.
+Other than the widely used Google Analytics, you can also explore tools such as Domo, Zoho Analytics, and others to get in-depth data on your website’s performance.

 10. Get Managed Cloud Hosting

-If your online business is at a point where your daily traffic volume is growing and you require a sturdier hosting solution, it may be time to opt for a hosting provider that can also make your website management easier.
+If your online business is experiencing increased daily traffic, you require a more robust hosting solution that can make your website management easier.

 A cost-effective way to ensure you have the necessary website management capabilities at your service is through a managed cloud hosting platform such as Cloudways.

-Cloudways is especially suitable for growing agencies and eCommerce businesses as they provide 24/7 support that will help your in-house team with any website management-related issue you may have.
+Cloudways is especially suitable for growing agencies and eCommerce businesses.
+It provides 24/7 support that will help your in-house team with any website management-related issue you may have.

-The solution’s high-speed performance, built-in advanced caches and enterprise CDN, along with SSD-based hosting are just some of the features their clients get to enjoy.
-There are also:
+The solution’s high-speed performance, built-in advanced caches, and enterprise CDN, along with SSD-based hosting are just some of the features its clients get to enjoy.
+Other benefits include:

 • Intuitive and easy-to-use user interface